 A heart transplant is a procedure in which a surgeon removes a diseased heart and replaces it with a donor heart.
 During a heart transplant, a mechanical pump circulates blood through the body while the surgeon removes the diseased heart and replaces it with a healthy heart from a recently deceased donor.

 The surgeon connects the donor heart to the major blood vessels and hooks the heart up to wires that temporarily control the heartbeat.
 The procedure takes several hours.

-To prevent the body from rejecting the donor heart, the heart transplant team will give you immunosuppressants immediately after surgery.
-These medications must be taken for the rest of your life to prevent rejection.
+To prevent the body from rejecting the donor heart, the heart transplant team will give you medicines to lower your immune system (immunosuppressants) right after surgery.
+You need to take these medicines for the rest of your life to prevent rejection.

 After a heart transplant, the recovery process is similar to the process after other heart surgeries.

 You will spend about 2 to 3 weeks in the hospital after surgery.
 You may have to stay longer depending on your health and if you have complications from surgery.

 Your doctors will do tests (echocardiograms and biopsies) to check on your heart to make sure your body isn't rejecting it.
 While in hospital, you will also start a cardiac rehabilitation program.

 A cardiac rehab program can help you recover from your surgery and be active again.